 I'm a firm believer of that we eat with our eyes and that beautiful salads can make or break a meal.
-It must be balanced in both colors, textures and flavors.
+It must be balanced in colors, textures, and flavors.

-If this sounds like you too, I highly recommend trying this fennel grapefruit salad, grilled peach salad or strawberry arugula salad, and for fall this maple mustard butternut squash kale salad is perfect.
+If this sounds like you too, I highly recommend trying this fennel grapefruit salad, grilled peach salad, or mint citrus salad, and for fall this maple mustard butternut squash kale salad is perfect.

 - Prosciutto: brings the salty umami to the dish.

 - Mango: the sweetness from the mango is absolutely fantastic next to the salty prosciutto and tangy cream cheese!

 - Burrata: Burrata cheese makes this dish so creamilicious without overpowering the other flavors in the salad.